2021–22 Washington State Cougars women's basketball team

 The 2021–22 Washington State Cougars women's basketball team represented Washington State University during the 2021–22 NCAA Division I women's basketball season.
-The Cougars were led by fourth-year head coach Kamie Ethridge and they played their home games at Beasley Coliseum as members of the Pac-12 Conference.
+The Cougars were led by fourth-year head coach Kamie Ethridge, and played their home games at Beasley Coliseum as members of the Pac-12 Conference.

 Previous season

-Last season, the Cougars finished with an overall record of 12–12.
-The Cougars finished conference play with a 9–10 record.
+In the previous season, the Cougars finished with an overall record of 12–12.
+They finished conference play with a 9–10 record.
 As the #7 seed in the tournament, the Cougars defeated the #10 seed Utah Utes in the first round, but lost to the #2 seed Arizona Wildcats in the quarterfinals.
-The Cougars received an at large bid to the 2021 NCAA Division I women's basketball tournament.
+The Cougars received an at-large bid to the 2021 NCAA Division I women's basketball tournament.
 They received the #9 seed in the Mercado Regional.
 They lost in the first round to the #8 seed South Florida and were eliminated.